-The Trustees continually monitor the levels of the company's reserves.
-The company retains a 'free reserve' in accordance with Group policy and are defined as the amounts shown as Net Current Assets in the accounts of the company, and which are attributable to Unrestricted Funds.
-The Group policy is that each company should build free reserves sufficient to cover essential operating costs for a three-month period should the company be unable to operate, covering liabilities and deficits; provide income; and to provide working capital.
+The Trustees regularly monitor the levels of the charity's reserves.
+The charity retains a 'free reserve' in accordance with Group policy and which is defined as the amounts shown as Net Current Assets in the accounts and which are attributable to Unrestricted Funds.
+The Group policy is that there is no requirement to accumulate free reserves within the subsidiary charities and trusts and that any reserves held will be appropriately used, as approved by the Board, for the furtherance of the charitable objects.

-As at 31 March 2018, the level of the company's free reserves stood at £4,835 (31 March 2017: £4,945).
-The charitable company exists solely to act as the holding company for the lease of the NMRNH site.
-The ongoing operating costs are undertaken under an operator agreement by a separate group company therefore the Trustees are content that the going concern basis continues to apply and that the nominal free reserves are sufficient.
+As at 31 March 2019, the level of the charity's free reserves stood at £4,723 (31 March 2019: £4,835).
+The charity acts as the holding company for the lease of the National Museum of the Royal Navy Hartlepool site.
+The operation of the site is undertaken by NMRN Operations under an operator agreement, therefore the Trustees are content that the going concern basis continues to apply and that the nominal free reserves are sufficient for its purposes.